Your rights if your easyJet Gatwick flight this summer is cancelled

 I am booked on a package holiday using easyJet flights.
 What are my rights?

-People who have booked flights and accommodation at the same time have the benefit of both European air passengers’ rights rules and the Package Travel Regulations – the latter making it the responsibilty of the tour operator (holiday company) to deliver the trip as booked.
+People who have booked flights and accommodation at the same time have the benefit of both European air passengers’ rights rules and the Package Travel Regulations – the latter making it the responsibility of the tour operator (holiday company) to deliver the trip as booked.
 In many circumstances the best solution will be to buy you a new flight on a different airline.

 The tour operator should discuss options with you.